This post may contain affiliate links. Please see my disclosure policy for details.

-It wasn’t until 1972 when Pepsi signed the deal and started to produce their products in Russia.
+It wasn’t until 1972 when Pepsi signed the deal and started to produce its products in Russia.
 But, there was one small issue of payment.

 Soviet Roubles or Kopek coins could not be accepted internationally due to Kremlin currency control.
-So, Pepsi were paid in other ways.
+So, Pepsi was paid in other ways.

 At first, it was the national drink of Vodka.
 This saw over 1.9 million decaliters of Stolichnaya vodka shipped to the USA totalling around $25 million dollars.

 By the 1990s, the Soviet Union had disbanded and Coca-Cola finally made it onto the scene of the Russian soda market.
-They were given permission to built their own bottling plants.
+They were given permission to build their own bottling plants.